Hades491/Anata-tachi-wa-baka-desu-deals/README.md

 # Anata-tachi-wa-baka-desu-deals
-A fun, quirky deals website inspired by Squid Game, showcasing top discounts on popular products.
+A fun, quicky deals website inspired by Squid Game, showcasing top discounts on popular products.
 Discover and grab amazing items with a playful twist!